 - A concise description of the proposed program

-- The specific request to the Foundation and date payment is needed
+- The specific request to the Foundation for which you are seeking support

 - A list of all entities asked to give financial support to the proposed project (including their responses to date and dollar amount committed)